gxo-labs/gxo/docs/Standard Library.md

 ### **1.1.
 The GXO-AM Framework**

 The design of the GXO-SL is governed by the **GXO Automation Model (GXO-AM)**, a layered architecture where each layer provides a specific class of service, building upon the primitives offered by the layer below it.
-This ensures a logical, consistent, and highly composable system, preventing monolithic modules and promoting maximum code reuse.
+This document provides the complete specification for the GXO Standard Library, which consists of general-purpose modules up to Layer 6.
+The model itself, however, extends to Layer 7, which is the domain of custom, business-specific modules.This ensures a logical, consistent, and highly composable system, preventing monolithic modules and promoting maximum code reuse.

 The GXO-AM is intentionally designed as a conceptual parallel to the **OSI model** for computer networking.
 Just as the GXO engine itself is architected as an **Automation Kernel** (analogous to an OS microkernel), its module system provides a corresponding layered model for automation services.
 This structure allows users to operate at the highest level of abstraction for convenience (e.g., the "Application Layer" `http:request` module) or drop down to lower layers for granular control and custom protocol implementation (e.g., the "Connection Layer" `connection:*` modules).
 This document provides the complete, detailed function and specification of every module within this layered model.